26%, on Alternative Minimum Taxable Income (AMTI) up to

 If a taxpayer did not elect an extended carryback period for any NOLs or have any carrybacks or carryforwards of qualified GO Zone, qualified recovery assistance, and qualified disaster recovery assistance losses, his or her ATNOLD is simply limited to 90 percent of alternative minimum taxable income determined without regard to the ATNOLD and the Pre-

-Years before 2018: Under Sec.
-172(b), prior to amendment by the Tax Cuts and Jobs Act, an ATNOL for a taxable year generally could be carried back to each of the 2 taxable years preceding the loss year (unless an election to forego the carryback period is made, see below) and carried forward to each of the 20 taxable years following the loss year.
+Tax years before 2018: Under Sec.
+172(b), prior to amendment by the Tax Cuts and Jobs Act, an ATNOL in these tax years generally must be carried back to each of the 2 tax years preceding the loss year (unless an election to forego the carryback period is made, see below) and carried forward to each of the 20 tax years following the loss year.

 Special rule for 2008 and 2009 ATNOLs: For 2008 and 2009, a taxpayer could elect an extended carryback period (3-

 Amount of ATNOL Carried Back or Forward to a Year

-For years before 2018, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
-For years 2018 and after, and years before 2018 in which the election to forego the carryback period for the ATNOL was made, the ATNOL is carried forward to the next taxable year.
+For years before 2021, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
+For years 2021 and after, and years before 2018 in which the taxpayer makes the election to forego the carryback period for the ATNOL, the ATNOL is carried forward to the next taxable year.
 The portion of the ATNOL that is carried back or forward to each of the years after the first carryback or carry forward year is the excess, if any, of:

 NOTE: An ATNOL carried back or forward to a year for which taxpayer is not subject to the AMT is still considered to be used to reduce AMTI for that year.
-Therefore, in calculating the ATNOL carryback or carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for that year.
+Therefore, in calculating the ATNOL carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for that year.